Table of Contents

 Sensorineural hearing loss (SNHL) is the most common type of hearing loss.

+SNHL is caused by damage to your inner ear structures, such as the tiny hair cells in your inner ear or the nerve pathways from the inner ear leading to your brain.
 SNHL is estimated to account for 9 out of 10 cases of reported hearing loss.
-It’s caused by damage to your inner ear structures, such as the tiny hair cells in your inner ear or the nerve pathways from the inner ear leading to your brain.

-Your inner ear structures include your sensory organ or cochlea and your vestibulocochlear nerve or cranial nerve VIII.
+Your inner ear structures, pictured below, include your sensory organ or cochlear and the vestibular nerve and cochlear nerve.